Beach head coach Kim Sowder named Big West Coach of the year for the second time.

 The 49ers will play five games over the weekend in the second tournament of the season.

-In her seven seasons at the helm of the Long Beach State softball program, Kim Sowder has continued a 49er tradition of winning and advancing to the NCAA Tournament.
-The 1998 inductee into the Long Beach State Athletics Hall of Fame has won over 60 percent of her games as the 49ers' head coach while leading LBSU to four NCAA Regional appearances.
+In her eight seasons at the helm of the Long Beach State softball program, three-time Big West Coach of the Year Kim Sowder has continued a Beach tradition of winning and advancing to the NCAA Tournament.
+The 1998 inductee into the Long Beach State Athletics Hall of Fame has won over 60 percent of her games as the 49ers' head coach while leading LBSU to five NCAA Regional appearances.

-Sowder has compiled a 233-152 (60.5 percent) record, including a 101-48 (67.8 winning percentage) record in Big West Conference games.
-In addition to the four trips to the NCAA Tournament, she has led the 49ers to a pair of Big West Conference championships in 2008 and 2012 and a runner-up finishes in 2011 as well as last season, 2013.
+Sowder has compiled a 272-171 (.613) record, including a 116-54 (.682) record in Big West Conference games.
+In addition to five trips to the NCAA Tournament, she has led the 49ers to a trio of Big West Conference championships in 2008 and 2012 as well as last season in 2014.
+Sowder has never finished a season with a losing record.

 Behind Sowder's leadership in 2012, the 49ers rallied from a slow start to win the Big West Conference title and an automatic bid into the NCAA Tournament.
 LBSU won 20 of its final 26 regular-season games, including a 16-5 Big West Conference record, to clinch the program's 21st NCAA Tournament berth.